conjureme/tbn-bot-project/README.md

 ## running the bot

-0. you need to choose a model to use. currently only OpenAI API completions is supported. text-generation-webui is being used during development, that would be my recommendation for local models. you'll also need an app made in discord's developer portal.
+0. you need to choose a model to use. currently only OpenAI API completions is supported. [koboldcpp](https://github.com/LostRuins/koboldcpp) is my recommendation! you'll also need an app made in discord's developer portal.

 1. clone repository: